Michel Pablo: Outside the Fourth International

-After being expelled, Pablo and his supporters regrouped as the International Revolutionary Marxist Tendency of the Fourth International (TMRIQI) Internationally.
+After being expelled, Pablo and his supporters regrouped in 1965 as the International Revolutionary Marxist Tendency of the Fourth International (TMRIQI; known as International Revolutionary Marxist Tendency or IRMT after 1972) internationally.
 This group dropped the reference to the Fourth International during its meetings in 1972 and at the same time proclaimed it no longer considered itself Trotskyist nor a party of world revolution.
 Instead they considered themselves a Marxist tendency fostering self-government on all levels within social movements.
-This coincided with Pablo being politically active in Chile, under Allende's government.
+This coincided with Pablo being politically active in Chile under Allende's government.

 In 1979, the TMRI would send an open letter to members of the Fourth International, calling for the need to "develop new directions, new forms of struggle and of organization" as well as "the elaboration of a transition program based on socialist autogestion".
 The United Secretariat paid little attention to this letter.
 A resolution of the Seventh International Conference of the TMRI in 1980 declares the adoption of Christian Rakovsky's theory of "bureaucratic centrism".

-After the fall of the Greek Junta, he returned to Greece, played a role in the founding of the Pan-Hellenic Socialist Party (PASOK) and, from 1981, served as Special Advisor to Prime Minister Andreas Papandreou; The sections of the IRMT rejoined the reunified Fourth International in 1994 and 1995, although the agreement was not applied in Pablo's individual case.
+After the fall of the Greek Colonels' Dictatorship, Pablo returned to Greece, played a role in the founding of the Panhellenic Socialist Movement (PASOK) and, from 1981, served as Special Advisor to Prime Minister Andreas Papandreou.

+The sections of the IRMT rejoined the reunified Fourth International in 1992, although the agreement was not applied in Pablo's individual case.

 Unusually for a revolutionary, his funeral was a state event in his native Greece.
-This is explained by his personal friendship from the 1930s with Papandreou who had been a Trotskyist in his youth.
+This is explained by his personal friendship from the 1930s with Papandreou, who had been a Trotskyist in his youth.
 Pablo's motto was: "The meaning of life is life itself" (Νόημα της ζωής είναι η ίδια η ζωή).